Skip to content

 QLS Group is Australia's leading supplier of large domestic appliances, serving the retail and consumer markets.
 Last year, the company shipped over 4 million appliances, including 1.4 million televisions, accounting for 65% of the Australian TV market.
 The company also operates Ecycle Solutions Pty Ltd, which provides recycling services for discarded televisions, computers, and polystyrene, demonstrating a strong commitment to sustainability.
 With a nationwide network and a focus on logistics, warehousing, and distribution, QLS Group offers reliable and comprehensive solutions throughout Aust

-On May 27, 2026, the ransomware group DragonForce added qlslogistics.com.au to its leak site, confirming that it had exfiltrated internal files from QLS Group, Australia’s largest supplier of domestic appliances.
+On May 27, 2026, the ransomware group DragonForce added qlslogistics.com.au to its leak site, claiming that it had exfiltrated internal files from QLS Group, Australia’s largest supplier of domestic appliances.
 The breach affects anyone whose personal or financial details were stored in the company’s systems, including customers who purchased televisions, appliances, or used its Ecycle recycling service.

 Public reporting indicates that DragonForce claims to have stolen internal documents during a ransomware incident.
 QLS Group operates a nationwide logistics, warehousing, and distribution network and shipped more than four million appliances last year, including 1.4 million televisions that represented 65 percent of the Australian TV market.
 The company also runs Ecycle Solutions Pty Ltd, which handles recycling of televisions, computers, and polystyrene.
-Available reporting does not yet list the exact number of individuals impacted or specify every type of record taken, but the presence of the company on the leak site confirms that sensitive internal files were removed.
+Available reporting does not yet list the exact number of individuals impacted or specify every type of record taken, but the presence of the company on the leak site states that sensitive internal files were removed.

 Why This Matters for You and Your Family